 - At Trade Shows Conferences and More.
 Technology allows show vendors to scan the bar codes embedded on the back of those little entrance badges we wear.
-Those codes normally include our email address, name, company name and other tidbits.
-Simply use your trade show supplied scanner to, with their permission of course, to add them to your mailing list.
+Those codes normally include our email address, name, company name, and other tidbits.
+Simply use your trade show supplied scanner too, with their permission, of course, to add them to your mailing list.
 Automatically email a confirmation when the address is added.

-- Manually, traditionally a pen and paper works well too.
+- Manually, traditionally a pen and paperwork well too.
 You will have to add their name to your list, but automatically send them a confirmation email.
 This will catch most input errors.

 - At every customer contact point.
-All customer service representatives should be trained to ask customers and prospects if they would like to be add to you mailing list with a brief explanation why they should join.
+All customer service representatives should be trained to ask customers and prospects if they would like to be added to your mailing list with a brief explanation of why they should join.
 Again, have a confirmation sent to them as soon as their name is added.

 - When you speak at a live seminar.
 Include a link to your list signup on the last slide, and handout.
 Bring up your mailing list in the summary of your presentation and offer an incentive for signing up that day.
 Don’t forget the confirmation!